 Don’t let menopause catch you off-guard!
 Prevent and relieve disruptive symptoms with these all-natural tips.

-We all know how menopause affects a woman’s physical and mental health—hot flashes, insomnia, issues with concentration and memory, night sweats, and mood changes can create mayhem in the lives of even the most confident women.
+We all know how menopause affects a woman’s physical and mental health—hot flashes, insomnia, issues with concentration and memory, night sweats, loss of sexual desire and mood changes can create mayhem in the lives of even the most confident women.
 But did you know that recent evidence suggests the severity of menopausal symptoms can be predictive of even greater health risks?
 Before you hit the panic button, take comfort in the expert advice of Lovera Wolf Miller, MD, and David C. Miller, MD, authors of Womenopause: Stop Pausing and Start Living (O-Books London, UK, 2010).

 Just thirty minutes of exercise a day can reduce the severity and frequency of hot flashes, increase sleep quality, improve sex, defend against osteoporosis, and even boost your mood.
 Whether you’re walking, biking, or practicing yoga, any recreational activity that gets you sweaty and tired will do the trick.